Cypresslin/lazy-xerus/README.md

-# Lazyiness is humanity
+# Lazy-Xerus - Lazyiness is humanity
 The goal of this script is to make people's (especially mine) life easier after installing Ubuntu.

 ## How to use?
 1. Download the [ZIP archive](https://github.com/Cypresslin/lazy-xerus/archive/master.zip), or the source from https://github.com/Cypresslin/lazy-xerus/
 2. Change the content of those txt files in the lists/ directory accordingly
 3. Run `bash ./lazy-xerus` and answer to some questions
-4. _(:3 」∠)_
+4. ＿(:3 」∠)＿

 ## What can this script do for you?
 * Install all the tools you want, from IME to multimedia plugins, and even third-party tools like Google Chrome, Skype